Cyberbullier/Competitive-OW-Optimization/README.md

 ## Future Plans?
- Markup : * Add support for newer champions (eg. Ashe, Doomfist, Echo, etc...)
+- [ ] Add support for newer champions (eg. Ashe, Doomfist, Echo, etc...)

-          * I plan on introducing heuristics of different states of the game ie, different maps.
+- [ ] I plan on introducing heuristics of different states of the game ie, different maps.
 A bit ambitious, but I eventually want to get to a point where I'm able to interact with Blizzard's API to scrape concurrent win rates for each ELO, processing both unstructured and structured data.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)